fortinetdev/terraform-provider-fortimanager/website/docs/index.html.markdown

 Static credentials can be provided by adding credential keys in-line in the FortiManager provider block.

-There are two kinds of credentials supported.
+There are two kinds of credentials supported for on-prem FortiManager.
 - `token` based authentication (Recommanded).
 User needs to generate an API token from FortiManager. *Note: Only FortiManager version >= v7.2.2 supports Token based authentication.*
 - `username/password` authentication.
 User provide the username and password of the administrator.

+There are two kinds of credentials supported for FortiManager Cloud.
+- Provide `fmg_cloud_token` directly.
+User needs to generate an FortiCloud token. *Note: The Token could be expired.
+Make sure the Token provided is valid.*
+- `username/password` authentication.
+User provide the username and password of the FortiCloud API user.
+The provider will generate the FortiCloud token based on username/password.

 Usage: